SergeyRust/p2p_gossiping_app/README.md

-# Simple p2p gossiping app
+# Simple p2p gossiping app written with actix-actor framework

 The peer have a cli interface to start it and connect itself to the other peers.
 Once connected, the peer starts sending a random gossip message (and printing it) to all the other peers every N seconds.